ApeCommerce/ape-dev/README.md

 docker compose exec node bash
 ```

-The dev container is configured to mount all Ape repositories into its working directory (`/home/node`).
+The node service is configured to mount all Ape repositories into container's working directory (`/home/node`):

 | Repository                 | Directory         |
 | -------------------------- | ----------------- |